ecolog/scxml-web-prolog/README.md

 - There's very little error handling.
 - There are examples, but no real unit tests.

 What you can do at this point is to look at the examples, run them, and inspect the traces.
 The PoC comes with more than a dozen examples exercising the most important aspects of SCXML + Web Prolog.
-Features such as hierarchy, history states, parallelism, broadcast communication, process invocation, inter-process communication, and (of course the use of Web Prolog as a datamodel and scripting language, are all represented in one or more examples.
+Features such as hierarchy, history states, parallelism, broadcast communication, process invocation, inter-process communication, and (of course!) the use of Web Prolog as a datamodel and scripting language, are all represented in one or more examples.

 The examples can be found in [scxml-web-prolog/web-client/scxml/](https://github.com/torbjornlager/scxml-web-prolog/tree/main/web-client/scxml).
 Contributions of additional ones are of course most welcome!